DanielleTurner83/DanielleTurner83/README.md

-# <a href="https://www.linkedin.com/in/danielle-turner7">Danielle Turner</a>'s IT and Cybersecurity Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/danielle-turner7/">Danielle Turner</a>'s IT and Cybersecurity Project Portfolio 🔐

-I am a dedicated Software Engineer with over four years of experience developing robust applications in Java, Python, and JavaScript.
-I am now transitioning my career focus to cybersecurity, where I aim to leverage my programming expertise to enhance system defenses and protect critical assets.
+I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
+From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
+Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!

 ## ⚠️ Vulnerability Management Projects